Plagiarism policy for non-matriculated students

 5. Will a student's personal data be retained by Turnitin UK?

 Materials submitted to Turnitin UK will be identified by a Turnitin reference number, course details and institution.
 Personal data will not be used.

 If a report generated by another institution identifies matches with a student's work the report will only show the extent of the match and the contact details of the University’s Turnitin UK Administrator.
-If approached, the Turnitin UK Administrator will attempt to contact the student about the matter.
-The contents of the student's work will not be revealed to a third party outside Cambridge without the student's permission.
+If approached, the Turnitin UK Administrator will attempt to contact you about the matter.
+The contents of your will not be revealed to a third party outside Cambridge without your permission.

-If a match is found to material submitted from within the University, the moderators can obtain the full text without a student's permission.
+If a match is found to material submitted from within the University, the moderators can obtain the full text without your permission.

 Work submitted to Turnitin UK will be stored indefinitely on the Turnitin UK database unless a student specifically requests that it be removed.
 To maximise the effectiveness of the software it is hoped that such requests will be kept to a minimum.
 However, once examinations have been concluded, students may at any time contact the Assessment Standards Manager, email@example.com, to request their work be removed.

 Procedure for dealing with assignments found to contain unacknowledged materials